Why does FNPSS exist?

 FNPSS was established by BC First Nation Leadership to support capacity building for all BC First Nation administrations and organizations.

-What are MTA’s?
-How are they different from FNPSS Annual Conferences?
+What is a MTA?
+How is an MTA different from FNPSS Annual Conferences?

 How are your services different from other First Nation Organizations that also offer capacity building training?